SSWConsulting/angular-super-powers-melb-april-2017/README.md

 It will not be updated or maintained.

-To attend Angular training check out FireBootCamp
+To attend Angular training check out FireBootCamp.com

 angular-super-powers-melbourne-april-2017